isomerpages/moh-agewellsg/pages/Living Environment.md

 </div>
 <p><em>Raised zebra crossings act as a hump to slow down vehicles.
 The added elevation also makes crossing pedestrians more visible to motorists</em>
 </p>
-<p>With our Friendly Streets initiative, we are doing more to further enhance
+<p>With the Friendly Streets initiative, MOT is doing more to further enhance
 safety and convenience for residents, especially seniors, to move around their neighbourhoods, and encourage more active lifestyles.</p>
-<p>Launched in 2023, the initiative aims to make the walking and cycling
+<p>Launched in 2023 by MOT, the initiative aims to make the walking and cycling
 experience to markets, hawker centres and MRT stations in neighbourhoods even more comfortable, convenient and safe.
-All five pilot sites – Ang Mo Kio, Bukit Batok West, Tampines, Toa Payoh and West Coast - are near key amenities and see high pedestrian flows.</p>
+All five pilot sites – Ang Mo Kio, Bukit Batok West, Tampines, Toa Payoh and West Coast - which are near key amenities and see high pedestrian flows, have been completed.</p>
 <p>There will be features like longer and more frequent green man signs,
 raised zebra crossings and barrier-free pedestrian crossings such as kerbless crossings, so our seniors and families with young children have more time